 ILA - Institut Luxembourgeois des Administrateurs

 The purpose of ILA, a not-for-profit organisation composed mainly of company directors, is to inform them on matters that are of concern to them, to provide them with training on the rights and responsibilities that they face, but also to represent them and defend their rights vis-à-vis the various public and private institutional decision makers.

 The section “sanctions financières internationales” (international financial sanctions) of the website states I) the prohibitions and financial restrictive measures regarding the fight against terrorist financing and II) the other prohibitions and financial restrictive measures

 EC database containing the names and identification details of all persons, groups and entities targeted by financial restrictions

 Financial Action Task Force (FATF)

 IOSCO Investor Alerts Portal

-IOSCO receives alerts and warnings from its members about firms which are not authorized to provide investment services in the jurisdiction which issued the alert or warning.
-Some of the alerts or warnings are about unauthorized firms using names similar to those of authorized firms or about unauthorized firms falsely claiming to be assoziated with authorized firms.
+IOSCO receives alerts and warnings from its members about firms which are not authorised to provide investment services in the jurisdiction which issued the alert or warning.
+Some of the alerts or warnings are about unauthorised firms using names similar to those of authorised firms or about unauthorised firms falsely claiming to be associated with authorised firms.